- Poly Fluoro Ltd

 The length of a paste extruded tube is limited by the amount of powder that can be loaded into the extruder, since there is no option to add more powder once the extrusion begins.
 Most extruders would have a maximum capacity of about 10Kgs.
-Depending on the size of the tube itself, the final length will be determined.
+Depending on the size of the thick-walled tube itself, the final length will be determined.

 For the most part, paste extruded tubes are used to make thin-walled tubing, which is tubing where the wall thickness is within 2mm.
 The process for making thin-walled tubes follows a continuous sintering process, wherein the tube is extruded directly into the heating ovens and cured at the same rate at which it is extruded.
 This facilitates the need for a high structure to house the extrusion equipment.
-Typically, the extruder sits on the topmost floor, a drying over on the floor below it and a sintering oven under the drying oven.
+Typically, the extruder sits on the topmost floor, a drying oven on the floor below it and a sintering oven under the drying oven.
 Temperatures are set such that the drying oven is able to remove all traces of the extrusion aid (which is flammable) before the extruded tube reaches the sintering oven.

 For higher wall thicknesses, there remain certain hurdles for paste extrusion in this manner.
 While extrusion itself is not a problem, the thick-walled tube is much tougher to sinter.
 The quantum of extrusion aid is high, owing to the high cross section of the tube.
 Hence, ensuring all removal of the extrusion aid in the drying oven is not guaranteed.
 This can result in fire when the tube reaches the sintering oven, where temperatures would be much higher than the flash point of the extrusion aid.